 The star in question is a white dwarf called WD1054–226, a cooling remnant of a star that exhausted all fuel at its core.
 If an exoplanet is confirmed in the system, it would be a breakthrough for white dwarf science, the researchers noted in a statement.
 Only one other planet has been discovered to date orbiting a white dwarf.
-That planet, however, is a gas giant, a planet similar to Jupiter, and not near the habitable zone (usually defined as where liquid water may exist on the surface of a rocky planet).
+That planet, however, is a gas giant, a planet similar to Jupiter, and not near the habitable zone, or Goldilocks zone (usually defined as where liquid water may exist on the surface of a rocky planet).

 "The possibility of a major planet in the habitable zone is exciting and also unexpected; we were not looking for this," Jay Farihi, an astrophysicist at University College London and lead author of the study, said in a statement.

 Fahiri cautioned that confirming the planet's existence with current technology will not be straightforward.
 "Confirmation may come by comparing computer models with further observations of the star, and orbiting debris," he said.

 WD1054–226, only 117 light-years away from Earth, is close enough to be observed directly by numerous telescopes.

 The researchers realized a planet might be orbiting the white dwarf from "pronounced dips in light" detected by the European Southern Observatory's 3.5-meter New Technology Telescope at La Silla Observatory in Chile.
 Additional observations with NASA's planet-hunting space telescope, the Transiting Exoplanet Survey Satellite (TESS), shed more light on why these brightness changes may be occurring.